ericrqs/Juniper-vMX/README.md

 The machine starts with a static IP on enp3s0f0.

 Packstack will create an OpenvSwitch bridge `br-ex`, move ethernet interface `enp3s0f0` under it, and move the static IP onto `br-ex`. `br-ex` will be used for the flat network, named `extnet` within OpenStack.

 It will also create an OVS bridge `br-vlan` and move `enp4s0f0` under it.
 This will be used for the OpenStack VLAN network named `physnet1`.

-enp4s0f0 is connected to a trunked port on the switch.
+`enp4s0f0` is cabled to a trunked port on a physical switch.

 We enable flat, VLAN, and VXLAN networkng.

-Packstack will create

 Set the MTU to a value greater than 1500.
 This is because the vMX `128.0.0.0` network fails silently when the MTU is reduced below 1500 by a VXLAN network.
-It might be possible to reduce the MTU in a more limited scope.
+It might be possible to increase the MTU in a more limited scope.

     vi /etc/neutron/neutron.conf